pingcap/blog/implement-raft-in-rust.md

 * `id`: the unique ID of the node in the cluster, which must be unique;

-* `election_tick`: how many ticks the follower re-campaigns if it doesn’t receive any message from the leader;
+* `election_tick`: how many ticks the follower re-campaigns if it doesn't receive any message from the leader;

 * `heartbeat_tick`: how many ticks the leader sends the heartbeat to the followers to keep alive;